-Both misdemeanors and felonies can have Immigration consequences and/or family law consequences.
+Both misdemeanors and felonies can have Immigration consequences.
 Even a misdemeanor charge can get a person deported, depending on the misdemeanor and depending on that person’s circumstances.
-Click here to learn about immigration consequences of criminal charges.
-An example of a charge that can have family law consequences is child abuse.

 While felonies are generally more serious and can have a greater impact, violent crimes or “crimes of moral turpitude”, regardless of whether or not they are felonies or are just misdemeanors, may have more severe collateral consequences, particularly in the immigration realm.

 This next section will focus on post-conviction treatment and how that treatment varies depending upon whether a conviction is a misdemeanor or a felony.
 We will focus this section on expunctions and prior conviction calculations.